Should Probiotics be Taken with Food? How to Get the Most Out of Taking Probiotics

 Yogurt may be one of the most universally consumed sources since it can be used in so many different ways, like salad dressings, sauces, and marinades.

-Bad bacteria isn’t the only thing that affects your digestive system — stress can wreak havoc on your digestive tract too.
-Help yourself by getting rid of some stress.
+Bad bacteria aren’t the only thing that affects your digestive system — stress can also influence your digestive tract too.
+Help yourself by proactively managing stress.
 Learn relaxation techniques, join a yoga class, get more exercise or spend more time on a hobby.
 Focus on your overall well-being, and you may find that your stomach is tied up in knots less often, both figuratively and physically.

 How to Choose the Right Probiotic Supplement

-The right probiotic supplement may help support healthy digestion and gut environment to help ease your digestive concerns.
+The right probiotic supplement may help support healthy digestion and a healthy gut environment to help ease your occasional digestive concerns.
 Searching for supplements for digestion?
-Nature Made® offers three different probiotic formulations, each formulated with probiotics strains that have been clinically studied and each gentle enough for everyday use.
+Nature Made® offers different probiotic formulations, each for everyday use.†

-For more comprehensive coverage, choose Nature Made® Advanced Dual Action Digestive Probiotics.† This formula contains just two bacteria strains, Lactobacillus plantarum and Bifidobacterium lactis, to help support a healthy gut flora.† One probiotic strain targets the small intestine (to naturally help relieve occasional gas, bloating, diarrhea, abdominal discomfort) and the other targets the large intestine (to naturally help relieve occasional constipation, irregularity).† Lactobacillus plantarum works in the small intestine to naturally help relieve occasional gas, bloating, and abdominal discomfort.† Bifidobacterium lactis works in the large intestine to naturally help relieve occasional constipation and irregularity.†
+For more diversity, choose Nature Made® Advanced Dual Action Digestive Probiotics.
+This formula contains two bacteria strains, Lactobacillus rhamnosus GG and Bifidobacterium lactis HN019, to help support a healthy gut flora.
+One probiotic strain targets the small intestine (to help relieve occasional gas, bloating, diarrhea, abdominal discomfort) and the other targets the large intestine (to help relieve occasional constipation, irregularity).

 Get More Healthy Diet & Lifestyle Tips: